Introduction to ASP.NET FileUpload

 Click on the Upload button to execute the code behind the method FileUpload_SaveBtn_Click.
 This method contains the SaveAs call to the server.

-Notice that the file is indeed saved at the specified path in the server.
-In our case, our local storage is the server as we are running the application on localhost.
+Please save the file at the designated server path.
+Our local storage is the server; we run the application on localhost.

 Conclusion